The Account API lets sellers create and manage the different business policies associated with their eBay Seller

 Get the seller's status on a payments program

-The getPaymentsProgram method returns the status of whether or not the seller is opted-in to the payments program specified in the request.
+The getPaymentsProgram method returns the status of whether or not a seller is opted-in to the payments program specified in the request.
 Currently, the only payments program available is eBay Payments, a program that eBay offers as a way to transfer funds and complete transactions between buyers and sellers.

 Retrieve the shipping rate tables created by the seller

-Sellers can now create a set of shipping rate tables that established the different rates that they use to ship their inventory to different destinations.
-Use getRateTables to return the full set of rate tables configured by the seller.
+Sellers can create shipping rate tables that establish the shipping rates they use to ship items.
+The rate tables can be referenced in the seller's fulfillment policies, making it easy to update a set of policies by refreshing their rate tables.
+Use getRateTables to return the rate tables configured by the seller.

 Create and manage sales tax tables by jurisdiction

 While most countries have just a single sales tax rate for the entire country, various countries have multiple sales tax jurisdictions where each might have a different sales tax rate.
 Canada, India, and the United States are such countries, and you can create sales tax tables with varying tax rates for each jurisdiction into which you sell.

-Use the getSalesTaxJurisdictions call in the Metadata API to retrieve a complete list of the different jurisdictions for the counties that have multiple sales tax jurisdictions.
-Then use the calls that target the SALES_TAX resource to create and manage your sales tax tables.
+Use the getSalesTaxJurisdictions call in the Metadata API to retrieve a complete list of the jurisdictions for the counties that have multiple sales tax jurisdictions.
+You can create and manages sales tax tables for the different jurisdictions with the methods in the SALES_TAX resource.

 Account API requirements and restrictions

 The Account API methods are supported by the following marketplaces: